BarisAlbayrakIEEE/StructuralAnalysis/README.md

 the C++ solution would require the followings skills to be met by the clients:
 1. C++: Capability to add new concrete types that will be involved in an existing class hierarchy.
 2. Python: Capability to generate a class hierarchy and corresponding concrete types.
-3. Cython: Capability to define new types (a wrapper class for each type, e.g. CS_Bind_Panel) based on some interface.
+3. Cython: Capability to define new types (a wrapper class for each type, e.g. CS_Bind_EO_Panel) based on some interface.

 For the 3rd one, there exist other solutions (e.g. `pybind11`).
 **I would prefer `pybind11` as it is very elegant in sharing C++ objects considering the reference counting.**